rajakumarpaswan/CodeAnt-AI-Website/README.md

-Here’s a simple documentation to clone your Git repository and run a Vite + React app on your device or laptop.
+Here’s a simple documentation to clone Git repository and run a Vite + React app on your device or laptop.

 # Vite + React App Setup Guide